AlibabaCloudDocs/alikafka/intl.en-US/Best practices/Best practices for producers.md

 # Best practices for producers

-This topic describes the best practices of Message Queue for Apache Kafka producers to help you reduce errors when messages are sent.
-The best practices in this topic are written for a Java client.
+This topic describes best practices of Message Queue for Apache Kafka producers to help you reduce errors when you send messages.
+The best practices in this topic are written based on a Java client.
 The basic concepts and ideas are the same for other languages, but the implementation details may be different.

 ## Send a message